• Skip to main content

 • Unload dishwasher

-Sign up for my email list and I’ll send you a copy of my Age-Appropriate Guide to Children’s Chores.
+Sign up for my email list and I’ll send you a copy of my Age-Appropriate Chores for Kids.
 It includes all the chores listed in this post by age.
 Click on the image below to sign up and receive your free PDF copy of this list.

 age-appropriate chores for children